mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/generator/index.md

         - mapping configuration: CreateRootRuleContext **_context**
     - Editor:
         - General: SNode **myNode**

+!!! question "How do I debug generators?"
+    Specific Languages Blog &mdash; [Debugging generators](https://specificlanguages.com/posts/debugging-generators/){target=_blank}

+!!! question "How does MPS collect generators to engage on a model?"
+    Specific Languages Blog &mdash; [How MPS collects generators to engage on a model](https://specificlanguages.com/posts/how-mps-collects-generators-to-engage-on-a-model/){target=_blank}

+!!! question "How do I generate language X from MPS?"
+    Specific Languages Blog &mdash; [How do I generate language X from MPS?](https://specificlanguages.com/posts/how-do-i-generate-language-x-from-mps/){target=_blank}

 [^1]:[MPS forum - i want export multi language from mps](https://mps-support.jetbrains.com/hc/en-us/community/posts/4406708701458-i-want-export-multi-language-from-mps)
 [^2]:[MPS forum - Is it possible to export a DSL compiler created with MPS and use it independently](https://mps-support.jetbrains.com/hc/en-us/community/posts/360008125300-Is-it-possible-to-export-a-DSL-compiler-created-with-MPS-and-use-it-independently-e-g-invoke-it-from-another-java-program-)